Nier (video game): Release

 Nier was officially unveiled in June 2009 at the Electronic Entertainment Expo 2009 for both the PlayStation 3 and Xbox 360, along with its developer and publisher.
-The localizations for the game—in English, French, and German—were produced during development so that all of the versions could be released at the same time, and so that Cavia and Square Enix could solicit feedback from North America and Europe on the game so that it would appeal to players outside Japan.
+The localizations for the game—in English, French, and German—were produced during development so that all of the versions could be released at the same time and so that Cavia and Square Enix could solicit feedback from North America and Europe on the game so that it would appeal to players outside Japan.
 Due to its high violence, the game was given a CERO D rating in Japan.
-In Japan, two versions of the game were released; Nier Gestalt for the 360 which would use the adult lead, and Nier Replicant for the PS3 which used the young lead.
+In Japan, two versions of the game were released: Nier Gestalt for the 360, which would use the adult lead, and Nier Replicant for the PS3, which used the young lead.
 Outside of Japan, the Gestalt version was released on both platforms under the title Nier.
 The PS3 version had a Japanese voice cast, while the 360 release used the English dub.
-Nier released worldwide by Square Enix in April 2010: it released on April 22 in Japan and Australia, April 23 in Europe, and April 27 in North America.
+Nier released worldwide by Square Enix in April 2010: it was released on April 22 in Japan and Australia, April 23 in Europe, and April 27 in North America.

-A supplementary guidebook, Grimoire Nier: The Complete Guide + Cels, was released on May 28, 2010 by ASCII Media Works.
+A supplementary guidebook, Grimoire Nier: The Complete Guide + Cels, was released on May 28, 2010, by ASCII Media Works.
 The guidebook included documentation of in-game elements, developer interviews, and novellas detailing both additional character stories and a post-game ending scenario.
 On May 11, Square Enix released a piece of downloadable content for the game, titled "The World of Recycled Vessel".
 The small expansion features a series of fifteen battles with the incarnation of Nier other than the one in the specific version of the game.
 Nier enters the battles in a dream world accessed through a diary in his house.
 The expansion offers new costumes and weapons for the game.
-A CD drama, NieR Replicant Drama CD The Lost Words and the Red Sky, was released on April 27, 2011.
+A CD drama, NieR Replicant Drama CD The Lost Words and the Red Sky was released on April 27, 2011.
 The CD covers additional stories related to the game's backstory and characters.